PySimpleGUI/PySimpleGUI/readme.md

 * OneLineProgressMeter - Can now change the text on every call if desired

+# 3.26.0 PySimpleGUI  23-Mar-2019

+* do_not_clear now defaults to TRUE!!!
+  * Input Element
+  * Multiline Element
+* Enable Radio Buttons to be in different containers
+* Ability to modify Autoscroll setting in Multiline.Update call
+* PopupGetFolder, PopupGetFile, PopupGetText - title defaults to message if none provided
+* PopupAnimated - image_source can be a filename or bytes (base64)

 ### Upcoming
 Make suggestions people!
 Future release features